mohamedsobhi777/COMP4971C---Independent-Study-Project/README.md

 The best 100 artworks judging by some [objective characteristics of good art](https://bueskenart.com/characteristics-of-good-art/) will be soon listed for sale as NFTs on [my rarible profile](https://rarible.com/mohamed-sobhy)

+For more information about this project, you can read the [project report](https://cse.hkust.edu.hk/~rossiter/independent_studies_projects/nft_generation/nft_generation.pdf).

 ### Example Images

 > A human face